bitrix24/b24restdocs/api-reference/landing/user-blocks/landing-repo-unregister.md

 >
 > Who can execute the method: any user

 The method `landing.repo.unregister` deletes a block.
-It returns *true* upon deletion or *false* if the block was already deleted or did not exist.
+It returns *true* upon deletion or *false* if the block has already been deleted or did not exist.

 ## Parameters